-I have to admit that I’m very snobbish about skincare and makeup when it comes to country of manufacture.
+I have to admit that I’m very snobbish about skincare and makeup when it comes to the country of manufacture.
 Before I even glance at the ingredients, I look for where the product is made.
 Some countries I trust a lot more than others, and I avoid one in particular completely.

-This range of 4 Japan-made Skin Lotions from Daiso are truly a hidden gem.
+This range of 4 Japan-made Skin Lotions from Daiso is truly a hidden gem.
 Priced at just ¥100 for 120ml, it’s practically free and definitely the most affordable beauty pick on the site to date!
 They’re sold exclusively at Daiso, which is everywhere in Japan — a list of its overseas locations can be found on its English website.
 You can find them online from eBay but for a very hefty mark-up.